SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Once a year, you should have a urine test that looks for a protein called albumin.

-Your doctor will also have you take a blood test every year that measures how well your kidneys work.
+Your provider will also have you take a blood test every year that measures how well your kidneys work.

 Alternative Names